-For several years, the International Maritime Organisation (IMO) has stipulated low levels of sulphur emissions close to densely populated coastal areas, such as the Baltic sea and the English Channel.
+For several years, the International Maritime Organisation (IMO) has stipulated low levels of sulphur emissions close to densely populated coastal areas, such as the English Channel and the coastal waters off the United States.
 As from the 1st of January 2020, lower sulphur emission levels in the IMO regulations became effective worldwide and the measures to monitor and reduce NOx emissions were also tightened.
-This will bring marine air pollution control more closely in line with smoke-stack industries such as power plants and refineries where continuous emissions monitoring systems (CEMS) have been used for decades to measure and mitigate NOx and SO2 emissions.
+This will bring marine air pollution control more closely in line with smokestack industries such as power plants and refineries where continuous emissions monitoring systems (CEMS) have been used for decades to measure and mitigate NOx and SO2 emissions.